Sound speed uncertainty in Acousto-Electric Tomography: Modeling Acousto-Electric Tomography

 In solving the inverse problem, the crucial intermediate object is the interior power density $H(x),x\in\Omega,$ for \eqref{eq:u} given by

-where $ u = u[\sigma] $ is the solution of \eqref{eq:u}.
+where $ u = u[\sigma] $ is the solution of \eqref{eq:u} as a function of the conductivity $ \sigma $.
 The power density shows up by considering the weak forms of \eqref{eq:u} and \eqref{eq:up}, each with the solution of the other taken as a test function therein.
-Taking their difference and approximating $u_\ast \approx u$ gives